ragavvenkatesan/yann/docs/source/index.rst

 .. code-block:: bash

-    pip install scipy git+git://github.com/ragavvenkatesan/yann.git
+    pip install git+git://github.com/ragavvenkatesan/yann.git

-If there was an error with installing ``skdata``, you might want to install ``numpy`` first and then run the above command.
+If there was an error with installing ``skdata``, you might want to install ``numpy`` and ``scipy`` independenyly first and then run the above command.
+Note that this installer, does not enable a lot of options of the toolbox for which you need to go through the complete install described at :ref:`setup`.

 The start and the end of Yann toolbox is the :mod:`network` module.
 The :mod:`yann.network`.
 ``network`` object is where all the magic happens.
 Start by importing :mod:`network` and creating a